 Near the southern edge of Corolla is the Donal C. O’Brien Sanctuary and Audubon Center at Pine Island.
 The Pine Island Audubon Center works hard to educate the public about preservation efforts.

-You can also join an eco-friendly kayak tour or walk along the preserve’s 2.5-mile nature trail.
+If you’re interested in romantic things to do in Corolla, you can also join an eco-friendly kayak tour or walk along the preserve’s 2.5-mile nature trail.

 If the weather doesn’t cooperate or you’d like to find something to take home, Corolla has some shopping options that will help.

 - Malls and Shopping Centers

 - Corolla Village (Corolla Village Rd): The Island Bookstore, Spry Creek, and a Greener Shade of You

 - Monterey Plaza (807 Ocean Trail): Corolla Surf Shop, Farmer’s Daughter, Lighthouse Bagels, and Sundogs Raw Bar & Grill.